pharanbrush/pharanbrush.github.io/index.md

 ---

 These brushes, or parts of them (textures, stamps, brush shapes, icons), are not free for redistribution or resale.
+Don't include them in your products.

-Don't include any part of them in your products.
-Just use them as tools in Clip Studio Paint.
+You are free to use the brushes and tools as they are in Clip Studio Paint for any project.

 ---